 When we look at the stress BigLaw puts on you, it’s tempting to see it as an individual problem: “I’m just not managing my time well,” or “I need to toughen up.”
 But that’s a trap.
 The real issue is systemic.
 The billable hour model doesn’t just demand long workdays; it rewires your nervous system in ways that make chronic stress feel normal, even expected.

-Consider Kira.
+Consider Elaine.
 She’s a sixth-year associate who knew she wanted to leave for three years but couldn’t get off the treadmill.
-The problem wasn’t her decisions — it was her physiology.
+The problem wasn’t her decisions.
+It was her physiology.
 Her system was so chronically activated that anything resembling rest triggered anxiety.
 Stillness felt dangerous.
 Slowing down felt like falling.
 She didn’t need another productivity framework.
 She needed therapeutic support to help her nervous system learn that it was actually safe to stop running.

-This systemic breakdown isn’t a personal failure — it’s a predictable outcome of an environment that values output over sustainable human functioning.
+This systemic breakdown isn’t a personal failure.
+It’s a predictable outcome of an environment that values output over sustainable human functioning.
 When your nervous system is chronically hijacked, it’s harder to think clearly, make decisions, or maintain relationships, both at work and in your personal life.
 Your emotional responses may become more intense or blunted.
 Sleep, appetite, and motivation can take a nosedive.
-Janina Fisher, PhD, psychologist and specialist in trauma treatment, notes that chronic hyperarousal — the kind generated by sustained high-pressure environments — fragments the very cognitive functions we rely on to make good decisions.
+Janina Fisher, PhD, psychologist and specialist in trauma treatment, notes that chronic hyperarousal.
+The kind generated by sustained high-pressure environments.
+Fragments the very cognitive functions we rely on to make good decisions.
 You’re trying to chart the course of your life with a map that your own nervous system is actively making illegible.
+(PMID: 16530597)

 How Therapy Helps You Navigate the Exit (or the Stay)